 Over 3,000 fossil specimens from the cretaceous period have been found around the Hughenden district.
-Fossil varieties include many marine reptiles, Muttaburrasaurus, Hughenden Sauropod, Queensland Pterosaur and a large selection of shells, molluscs
+Fossil varieties include many marine reptiles, Muttaburrasaurus, Hughenden Sauropod, Queensland Pterosaur and a large selection of shells, molluscs and fish.

 The first discovery of Ichthyosaur in 1865 was on the Flinders River near Hughenden.
 This specimen of Ichthyosaur vertebra was sent to the Museum of Victoria in Melbourne.
 Later a more complete specimen was uncovered, including a skull and many more vertebrae.
 The head of an Ichthyosaur was found at Telemon Station west of Hughenden in 1935.
 It is one of the most complete Ichthyosaur in the world.
 Also during 1935 a skull of Kronosaurus was found on the same property.